JS-RML/learn_rockwalk/README.md

 An output '3' would mean successful calibration.

 1f.
-Place the object upright floor facing the direction in which it is to be transported.
+Place the object upright on floor facing the direction in which it is to be transported.
 Then, run the following node to compute object's state from motion shield data:
 ```
 rosrun rockwalk_kinematics rockwalk_kinematics_node
 ```